 This charm causes its target to grow exponentially in size.
 There is also the Growing Charm, which seems to do the exact same thing.

 A protective charm that channels a person’s happiest memory to keep those soul-sucking Dementors at bay.
-The spell was a major plot point in the third Harry Potter installment and throughout the series.
+The spell was a major plot point in the third Harry Potter installment and throughout the series and is some seriously advanced magic.

 The signature move of the Boy Who Lived, this defensive spell will remove the wand from your opponent’s hand because violence is never the answer.
 (We caution against having any signature spell, as this gave Harry great trouble in the later books when Death Eaters realized that anyone using the charm might be him in disguise.)